thrasr/subredditdaemon/README.md

 # subredditdaemon
 A bot that will post images to a subreddit (or set of subreddits).

+* Checks for any new reddit messages!
+* Looks at all subreddit directories
 * Picks a random file in the subreddit's directory
 * Uploads that file to imgur and gets the url
-* Posts that url to the given subreddit
+* Posts that url to the given subreddit, using the filename as the post title
 * Moves file to folder of previously posted images

 Possible future features: